ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    dynamical core
       Global atmospheric model based on fluid dynamics principles, including Euler's equations of motion.

+   EPIC
+      EPIC stands for the `Earth Prediction Innovation Center <https://epic.noaa.gov/>`__.
+EPIC seeks to accelerate scientific research and modeling contributions through continuous and sustained community engagement to produce the most accurate and reliable operational modeling system in the world.

    FV3
       The Finite-Volume Cubed-Sphere dynamical core (dycore).
 Developed at NOAA's Geophysical